shaovoon/forloopbenchmark/README.md

 ## Cygwin clang++ 3.9.1 result

 clang++ generate the similar code for all 4 for loops.
 Godbolt showed clang++ vectorized the for loop with SSE2.
+To compile the code with clang++, use the command below.

 ```
 # clang++ ForLoopBenchmark.cpp -O2 -std=c++14